mi-ayala/mi-ayala/README.md

 ### Welcome!
-Embracing the idea that code is the new math.
+I like to think that code is the new math.

 <!--